shadybraden/loggifly/README.md

 settings:
   log_level: INFO               # DEBUG, INFO, WARNING, ERROR
   notification_cooldown: 5      # Seconds between alerts for same keyword (per container)
+  action_cooldown: 300          # Cooldown period (in seconds) before the next container action can be performed.
+Maximum is always at least 60s.
   attachment_lines: 20          # Number of Lines to include in log attachments
   multi_line_entries: True      # Monitor and catch multi-line log entries instead of going line by line.
   reload_config: True        # When the config file is changed the program reloads the config